snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 information on the design of experiments methods is available in Chapter `[dace] <#dace>`__, and the data fit surrogates are described in Section `[models:surrogate:datafit] <#models:surrogate:datafit>`__.

+..
+   TODO:
+   %In SBO with surface fit functions, a sequence of optimization
+   %subproblems are evaluated, each of which is confined to a subset of
+   %the parameter space known as a ``trust region.''
+Inside each trust
+   %region, Dakota's data sampling methods are used to evaluate the
+   %response quantities at a small number (order $10^{1}$ to $10^{2}$) of
+   %design points.
+Next, multidimensional surface fitting is performed to
+   %create a surrogate function for each of the response quantities.
+   %Finally, optimization is performed using the surrogate functions in
+   %lieu of the actual response quantities, and the optimizer's search is
+   %limited to the region inside the trust region bounds.
+A validation
+   %procedure is then applied to compare the predicted improvement in the
+   %response quantities to the actual improvement in the response
+   %quantities.
+Based on the results of this validation, the optimum
+   %design point is either accepted or rejected and the size of the trust
+   %region is either expanded, contracted, or left unchanged.
+The sequence
+   %of optimization subproblems continues until the SBO convergence
+   %criteria are satisfied

 Figure `[sbm:sblm_rosen] <#sbm:sblm_rosen>`__ shows a Dakota input file that implements surrogate-based optimization on Rosenbrock’s function.